 "IETF Hackathons encourage developers to collaborate and develop utilities, ideas, sample code and solutions that show practical implementations of IETF standards.
 The IETF Hackathon in London on 17-18 March is poised to be the largest ever." - IETF

-In case you are asking yourself, "who are the hackers.mu ?"
+In case you are asking yourself, "who are the cyberstorm.mu ?"
 You can consider is as "a group of developers from Mauritius who loves to code and are passionate about information security."
-More information at https://www.hackers.mu
+More information at https://www.cyberstorm.mu